 - It also includes creative workshops, professional development activities, and an educational visit to Stanford University on July 10 to 13, 2018 for specialized training in design thinking, the conceptual foundation of the initiative.

 What is design thinking?
 According to Coe Leta Stafford, Managing Director of IDEO U, “design thinking is a process for creative problem solving.”
-When we think about design thinking, the first word that comes to mind is human.
-Design thinking encourages organizations to focus on the people they’re creating for and leads to human-centered products, services, and internal processes.
-The core of design thinking is getting actionable and knowing your questions; it’s about simple mindset shifts or ways of asking questions differently—a new way to look at problems.
+Fundamentally human-centric, it encourages organizations to focus on their customers first; this leads to the development of human-centered goods, services, and processes.

 Ideate: Brainstorm and come up with creative solutions.
 Ideate is the mode of the design process in which you concentrate on idea generation.
 Mentally it represents a process of “going wide” in terms of concepts and outcomes.
 Ideation provides both the fuel and also the source material for building prototypes and getting innovative solutions into the hands of your users.